 Use an adjustable standing desk instead of a traditional seated desk.
 Adjustable standing desks give you the choice between standing and sitting when you work.
 Switching up your position from seated to standing can help keep your muscles activated and give you a chance to reset your posture.

-If a standing desk is not an option, make a point to take breaks throughout the workday to walk around.
+If a standing desk is not an option, make a point to take multiple breaks throughout the workday to stretch and walk around.
 It may be helpful to set a timer or reminder alert on your phone or computer so that you don’t forget.
-These short little breaks get the body loose and moving.
+These short little breaks help keep the body loose and moving.